Pokémon Go Legendary Pokémon have been hotly anticipated for some time, and are finally here.

 - Legendaries will only be available via Legendary Raids, the highest difficulty of Raid Battle.

-- While regular Raids appear at random, Legendary Raids appear for set periods of time, with the Legendary Birds debuting for one week at a time over summer 2017.
+- While regular Raids appear at random, Legendary Raids appear for set periods of time.
+Currently Legendary Beasts will rotate once a month in a different region until the end of November.
+Before that, Legendary Birds debuted for one week at a time over summer 2017.
 You can read the full schedule below.

-- Exclusive Raid Battles see certain Legendaries, such as MewTwo, require an invite before you can participate.
-To get an invite, you must beat a Raid Boss at that Gym before the Exclusive Raid timer runs down.
-According to their appearance at Pokémon Go Stadium in Japan, Exclusive Raid Battles appear to have much longer timers (lasting nine hours) and give attendees 50 Premier Balls to catch their creature.
-We'll know more when they debut worldwide, likely before the end of August.
+- EX Raid Battles see certain Legendaries, such as Mewtwo, require an invite before you can participate.
+To get an invite, you must beat a Raid Boss at that Gym before the EX Raid appears.
+According to their appearance at Pokémon Go Stadium in Japan, EX Raid Battles appear to have much longer timers (lasting nine hours) and give attendees 50 Premier Balls to catch their creature.
+We'll know more when they debut worldwide sometime during September.